 What do you do with your natural hair after washing it?

-Depending on how you wash your natural hair, you can either apply some leave-in conditioner to it and leave it to air-dry or gently dab your curls with a cotton T-shirt.
+Depending on how you wash your natural hair, you can either apply some leave-in conditioner to it and style it or gently dab your curls with a cotton T-shirt then apply a nourishing hair oil and style them.

 Can I wet my hair every day?